-Engaging in our professional lives is often a challenge.
-Whether it is because we hate our jobs or have tasks piling at home, many of us spend only three to four hours of our eight-hour+ days “working.”
-While many are okay with this work energy dynamic, chances are, you found this article because you are not.
-Thankfully, I am happy to tell you that there is a way to find energy in your work.
-Today, I am going to one area where we can harness our work energy to have a happier, healthier work-life: interest.
+Engaging in our professional lives is challenging.
+Whether because we hate our jobs or have tasks piling up at home, many of us spend only three to four hours of our work days “working.”
+While many of us are okay with this work-energy dynamic, chances are, you are reading this article because you aren’t.
+Thankfully, there is a way to find energy in our work.
+Today, I will discuss one area where we can harness our work-energy to have a happier, healthier work-life: interest.

-Having interest in your work energizes you the most.
-If you have interest in your work, you engage more.
-When you engage more, you can enter a flow-like state.
-Conversely, if your interest lacks, boredom arises.
+Interest in our work energizes us the most.
+When we have interest in our work, we engage more.
+When we engage more, we can enter a flow-like state.
+Conversely, when our interest lacks, boredom arises.
 Boredom leads to distraction.
-If we become too distracted and too bored, our energy decreases.
-Decreased energy leads to counting: counting the hours and counting the days.
+When we become too distracted and bored, our energy decreases.
+Decreased energy leads to counting: counting the hours and days.
 Excitement for 5pm on Friday rises, and work-energy wanes to nothing.

-One example is to take what you are doing and intertwine it with your favorite hobby.
+One way is to take what you do and intertwine it with your favorite hobby.
 Are you a customer service analyst who loves dogs?
-Try to figure out if there is a way where you can bring your dog to work.
-Maybe you are a data scientist who loves woodworking.
-Think about how you can integrate principles of craftsmanship into your work as a data scientist.
-If you spend 5 hours waxing your handmade kayak, what kind of perfecting can you do in your job to make it more fulfilling?
-These are just a few simple examples of how to reframe how you think about your job and work towards having more interest in what you do.
+Figure out how to bring your dog to work.
+Are you a data scientist who loves woodworking?
+How will you integrate principles of craftsmanship into your work as a data scientist??
+When you spend five hours waxing your handmade kayak, how can you spend that time and use that focus in your work to make it more fulfilling?
+These are just a few simple examples of how to reframe how we think about our work to have more interest in what we do.